slamby/slamby-tau/readme.md

 Name    |   Description
 ---     |   ---
 Classifier  |   Text Classification service, using Slamby's Twister classification technology.
 High accuracy level, managing high number of categories, managing training database mistakes.
 Completely managing
 PRC |   Similar Text Recommendation & Keyword extraction service.
-Analyses a given text, automatically highlights the keywords and looking for the most similar documents from a given tag array.
+Analyzes a given text, automatically highlights the keywords and looking for the most similar documents from a given tag array.
 Use it for similar product recommendation, or product duplication checking.

 ## Classifier Service